wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 > Output pins power rows and input pins detect the power on columns.

-The keybrd library uses the word "strobe".
+The keybrd library uses the word "strobe", which means powering one row for a very short time.
 Strobe pins are output pins connected to rows.
 One row at a time is strobed for the purpose of reading input pins.